rudzen/ChessLib/README.md

 ## Requirements

-ChessLib is using NET_STANDARD 2.0, which enables it to be used with the follow
+ChessLib is using NET_STANDARD 2.0, which enables it to be used with the following

 * .NET Framework 4.6.1+
 * .NET Core 2.0+